 - A student may enroll in a maximum of six hours of correspondence at one time.

 - If students are concurrently enrolled in correspondence and in-residence credit, the total number of hours for one semester may not exceed the recommended maximum shown under Credit Hour Load based on their overall grade point average.

 - A student must secure written permission from a counselor in the Price Academic Advising Services (1010 Price Hall) on the correspondence application form.

 Students who feel they have a sufficient knowledge of the subject matter of a course offered by the University may take an advanced standing examination for undergraduate credit in the course.

 A maximum of 60 hours of credit by advanced standing examinations may apply to the Bachelor of Business Administration degree.
-A maximum of 30 hours of lower-division credit and a maximum of 30 hours of upper-division credit may apply.
-(Also see paragraph one of Correspondence Courses, above.)
 Students who have received a grade in any course, other than a W, may not subsequently take the same course by advanced standing.